Jimmie's Guide to Home Theater Systems

 Did you put new alkaline batteries in all the remotes?
 Preferably Duracells or Energizers as opposed to the assorted, possibly questionable brands that come with the equipment.

-Everything you have done up to now has been the easy part.
-It goes downhill from here!
+Well, everything you have done up to now has been the easy part.
+It all goes downhill from here!
 Why?
 Because most of this stuff is "smart".
-There's lots of software making decisions that you may or may not like.
+There's lots of (incompatible) software making decisions that you may or may not like.

 Another is the set of software called HDMI-CEC.